 Students taking Photo 12 should have taken a photography class (preferably Photo 11) or have a solid digital photo collection.
-In Digital Photography 12, students will be given time to explore personal themes and techniques.
+In Digital Photography 12, students will work with the teacher to develop their own Independent Directed Study in Photography class, exploring personal themes and techniques.
 Students are expected to use manual functions on the camera, as well as utilizing advanced Photoshop techniques.
 Students will experiment with trick photography and conceptual photography techniques.
 Strong personal time management skills and a high level of self-motivation are essential for success at this level.
 Students will create a portfolio of their work which will be published into a photo book and on a website.
 It is highly recommended that students have their own camera, a 16 GB SD card and can work independently.
 Students are expected to cover the cost for their photobook and photo artwork.
 For further information, check out the course: www.isfeldphotoadvanced.blogspot.com

-Mandatory completion of Digital Photography 10 or 11 and/or a comprehensive digital photo collection.
+Note: Mandatory completion of Digital Photography 10 or 11 and/or a comprehensive digital photo collection.
+Students will attend a class, however they must be able to work independently.